layilin/SP23-33852/_annotations/book1_draft2.md

 38.543.
 Vermeil.
 Bright red color.

-* 38.544.
+38.544.
 Christobelle.
 Gilmore suggests that Christobelle refers to Grainger's wife, Daniel Matthew Burt.
 This seems likely, especially if one reads "Christobelle" as "Belle of St. Christopher."
 Lines 544-547 refer to Grainger's long-standing wish that he might one day own his own plantation.
 See, for example, his 25 March 1765 letter to Bishop Thomas Percy (Nichols 288).

 38.536n The former is sometimes eaten, but the other seldom.
 The fruits and pads of *Opuntia* cacti have constituted an important food source for human beings and animals.

 38.536n fucus.
 A paint or cosmetic for beautifying the skin; a wash or coloring for the face.

-38.536n It grows naturally in some parts of Spain. *Opuntia ficus-indica* was introduced to Spain by Christopher Columbus upon his return from his first voyage.
+[plant] 38.536n It grows naturally in some parts of Spain. *Opuntia ficus-indica* was introduced to Spain by Christopher Columbus upon his return from his first voyage.

 38.536n. scymitar.
 A scimitar is a short, curved, single-edged sword associated primarily with Turkey or the Middle East.